CHT2520/using-javascript/README.md

   - How can you modify the code in `updateFilmList()` to do this.

 ## Externalising the data and using the Fetch API
-We don't want to hard code the date into the app, instead we want to externlise the data and load it into the app.
+We don't want to hard code the date into the app, instead we want to externalise the data and load it into the app.
 - First comment out the arrays at the top of _app.js_.
 We aren't going to need these anymore.
 - Have a look in the *data* folder in VS Code.
   - Note that it contains a number of JSON files.